 UK: a value hunting ground?

-A calendar year fall of 14.3% means the FTSE 100 suffered its worst year since the financial crisis in 2020.
+A calendar year fall of 14.3% means the index of the UK's 100 biggest companies suffered its worst year since the financial crisis.
 Of course, that alone doesn’t mean 2021 will be any better.

-But despite the FTSE’s negative start to this year (the FTSE 100 finished down marginally in January) there’s a bit of optimism building in the background.
+But despite the UK stock markets negative start to this year (the UK 100 index finished down marginally in January) there’s a bit of optimism building in the background.